VR/AR prototyping for everyone

 The structure of the project inside will be looks like that:

 Let me explain what is happening here.
-We have Framer project folder (root folder) and inside the folder, we have a lot of Framer’s stuff like index.html, app.coffee, framer, images and modules folders.
+We have Framer project folder (root folder) and inside the folder we have a lot of Framer’s stuff like index.html, app.coffee, framer, images and modules folders.
 Inside the root folder, we create a new folder “A-Frame” or “aframe” or something like that, it doesn’t matter, files inside that’s what’s important.
-Inside “aframe” folder we will store iframe.html which will contain links to A-Frame.js and AR.js and contain A-frame murkup.
-In addition inside “aframe” folder we could include “models” folder which will contain models and textures, but in the example below I will use my old github links to the model and texture.
+Inside “aframe” folder we will store iframe.html which will contain links to A-Frame.js and AR.js and contain A-Frame murkup.
+In addition inside “aframe” folder we could include “models” folder which will store models and textures, but in the example below I will use my old github links to the model and texture.

 Now let’s build a prototype.
 We will make a simple prototype where by side swipes we will rotate and scale a model.
 It’s only a demonstration, you could do with a model not only these actions, actually almost anything.

 That is what will do.
 Later I also will make a record from my old iPhone 6 to test the prototype on the real device.

 I wanted to bring immersive experience, that’s why I decided to remove all visible buttons from the view.
 Instead, we will use swipes on the left side — rotate, on the right side — scale.
 Simple and clear, but of course we will need, also to show a user how to use it, teach him.
 Hopefully, any types of events like swipe or drag very simple to achieve with Framer.

 I made my design in the design mode in Framer.